kevleyski/x265/doc/reST/cli.rst

 	Default 1.0.
 	**Range of values:** 0.0 to 3.0

+.. option:: --sbrc, --no-sbrc

+	To enable and disable segment-based rate control.
+SBRC controls the overflow with segment sizes, and it is based on the Capped CRF mode.
+Segment duration depends on the keyframe interval specified.
+If unspecified, the default keyframe interval will be used.
+Default: disabled. **Experimental Feature**

 .. option:: --hevc-aq

 	Enable adaptive quantization
 	It scales the quantization step size according to the spatial activity of one coding unit relative to frame average spatial activity.
-This AQ method utilizes the minimum variance of sub-unit in each coding unit to represent the coding unit’s spatial complexity.
+This AQ method utilizes the minimum variance of sub-unit in each coding unit to represent the spatial complexity of the coding unit.

 .. option:: --qp-adaptation-range